brianperlman/EO-technical-expert-written-assessment/Task 2 - Python and EO Data Processing/README.md

 1. Place `floodextentpak.geojson` in the same directory as the notebook
 2. Provide AWS credentials in `ext_recruitment_user_4_creds.txt`
-3. Authenticate to Earth Engine: `earthengine authenticate --project=delos-sig-data`
+3. Authenticate to Earth Engine: `earthengine authenticate`
 4. Run all cells sequentially (Cells 0–35)

 The tile selection is deterministic given the same STAC catalog state.
 GEE results may vary slightly if Sentinel-1 reprocessing campaigns update the GRD archive.